paulzuradzki/til/python/design-patterns-factory.md

 # Design Patterns: Factory Method / Virtual Constructor

+Main idea: the Factory pattern separates creation of a class from its use.
+The Factory constructor is used to return one of multiple objects that implements some common interface.

 Notes
-* The Factory constructor can return one of multiple objects that implements some common interface
 * Using this pattern, you do not instantiate subclasses directly.
 The Factory does it.
 * For example, below, we instantiate DBFactory() and call its `.make_db()` method; but the class that is returned (as `db`) is actually different in 1 of the 3 initializations.
   * Depending on the `config` that is passed, we either instantiate a `PostgresDB` or `SQLiteDB` class.